By Morocco specialist Olivia

 His former home-turned-museum spotlights Bravo’s bronze sculptures and paintings, which remind me of Dalí’s work, as well as his wide collection of other artists’ pieces.

-Another two hours’ inland will bring you to Tafroute, a small village surrounded by a Martian-like stonescape of red boulders, granite mountains and, occasionally, painted rocks.
+Another two hours’ inland will bring you to Tafraoute, a small village surrounded by a Martian-like stonescape of red boulders, granite mountains and, occasionally, painted rocks.

 In the 1980s, a European artist named Jean Verame decided to paint some of the stones.
 You’ll find baby-blue, poison-green and bright-pink boulders nestled among the rust-red ones that litter the landscape.
 You can spend several hours clambering among them, admiring the views as well as the idiosyncratic tenacity it took to completely cover so many rocks.

-You can also spend time (as I did) with a Berber family who lives nearby.
+You can also spend time (as I did) with an Amazigh family who lives nearby.
+(The Amazigh are Morocco's indigenous people.)
 I met Omar, the broad-shouldered patriarch, who sports short hair and a djellaba over a pair of thoroughly Western jeans.
 His mother dresses more traditionally in a loose black robe trimmed in silver.

 When we worked together to make a meal in the house, she wore the robe down, flowing around her waist.
 But when we stepped outside to meet other women in the village, she swooped it up to wrap around her head and shoulders like a hood, a compromise between modesty and practicality.